 4. Press “Del” to delete it.

 You can perform many similar tasks to remove other unnecessary Registry entries.
-Before you make changes in your Registry do not forget to take backup of your existing Registry.
+Before you make changes in your Registry do not forget to take a backup of your existing Registry.
 To do this follow these steps.

 - Click on “File” menu under Windows Registry tab.